Visiting Your Sponsored Child

 We will be more than happy to arrange a visit on your desired travel dates.
 We do not facilitate visits during the weekends and local holidays in order to allow for staff to spend time with their families.
 There may be some unforeseen situations, such as political unrest, inclement weather, or natural disasters that cause visits to be cancelled.

-Why do I need to give three months advance notice for my trip?
+Why do I need to give so much advance notice for my trip?

 In addition to the time it takes to process your background check, World Vision must also make detailed arrangements for your visit with the national office staff in your sponsored child’s country.
 Details such as time and place of the visit, arranging for transportation and a translator, and other logistics all take a significant amount of time to plan.
 Our visit planning team will be sure to keep in contact with you as plans are confirmed.